 5. Akan National Park – Lake Akan, Lake Kussharo and Lake Mashu

-Located in the middle of Hokkaido, Akan is the island’s oldest national park .
-Lake Akan is on the western side of the national park with a lakeside hotspring Akanhoken Onsen.
+Akan is located at the center of Hokkaido and is the oldest national park of the island.
+Lake Akan, is on the western side of the national park with a lakeside hotspring Akanhoken Onsen.
 Lake Kussharo and Lake Mashu are towards the Kawayu Onsen side.
-It is a magical place with a strong Ainu culture influence involved.
+It is a magical place in all season, with a strong Ainu culture influence involved.

 Best time to see autumn leaves in Akan: Late September to early October